West End Park (Houston): Post-Houston Buffaloes

 On January 5, 1927, Sam Breadon, then owner of the team, announced that he wanted to purchase land from the City of Houston to construct a new ballpark.
 On January 18, it was announced that the location had been purchased in the East End.
 Houston's new ballpark, Buffalo Stadium was then constructed for the 1928 season, and the Buffaloes moved from West End Park to the new stadium.

 On August 1, 1928, the Houston Board of Education officially purchased the park from the Houston Baseball Association for $100,000 for use as school athletic fields.
 The park continued under the same name and continued to be used for secondary school, amateur and collegiate athletics, and for Negro league baseball games.
 With football being the major event for Houston public schools, West End Park was eventually replaced when Public School Stadium (later known as "Robertson Stadium") opened in 1942.

 In the late 1940s and early 1950s, most of the land occupied by the ballpark was used for various purposes when Heiner Street was extended and the Gulf Freeway was connected to downtown.
+The eastern portion of the former ballpark location is occupied by a CenterPoint Energy substation.